saliherdemk/osu-dataset-generator/README.md

 * `delta_time` has a range from 0 to 2000.
 Larger delta_time values are represented as a combination of these values.
 (Example: 4500 → 2000, 2000, 500)
 * `slider_velocity` has a precision of 0.1.
 * `tick` has a range from 0 to 50.
 Larger values are represented as a combination of these tokens.
 * `repeat` has a range from 0 to 30.
-Larger values are represented as a combination of these tokens. (didn't like that. repeat should be single token.)
+Larger values are represented as a combination of these tokens. (didn't like that. repeat should be single token.
+UPDATE: I hoper there will be practiacal limition of being ranked but appreantly there is not.
+Beatmap `1862270` has 96 repeat in one slider and it's ranked.
+Also in fine tuning people might one to create tech-based map so repeat will be stay as it is.)